Timeline

 1968

-Introduction of the through-going H2G knife gate valve for high pulp consistency applications.
-Today, it is named HG.
-In fact, this through-going knife gate technique were introduced earlier but at that time actuator were located on opposite side the valve body.
+Stafsjö introduced the through-going H2G knife gate valve for high pulp consistency applications, now known as the HG.
+While the through-going technique had been introduced earlier, but at that time the actuator were located on the other side of the valve body.

 1981